Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 Tadhg is also, of course, a fervent proponent of the idea that Jews are to blame for their own hatred:

-He also relishes in making fun of the appearance of Jews he dislikes (all besides those who disavow Zionism) accusing them of being inbred.
 Accusing Jews of being “demonic” is another favorite part of Tadhg’s rhetoric, too.

-It’s a trite response, in a sense, but equally, it merits repetition as it’s another good yardstick by which the authenticity of anti-Israelism can be assessed: while Tadhg wants to devote his life to railing against Israel, there is no evidence that he has taken even a vague interest in any other geopolitical conflict currently taking place in the world.
+And it’s a trite response, in a sense, but equally, it merits repetition as it’s another good yardstick by which the authenticity of anti-Israelism can be assessed: while Tadhg wants to devote his life to railing against Israel, there is no evidence that he has taken even a vague interest in any other geopolitical conflict currently taking place in the world.

 The Soundtrack To Tadhg’s Wedding Will Be: Boom, Boom, Tel Aviv

-Call me naive, but I still have a hard time wrapping my head around how profoundly hate-filled a single person can be that they wish to open their wedding with a soundtrack about a missile attack on a city more than one thousand miles away.
+Call me naive, but I still have a hard time wrapping my head around how profoundly hate-filled a single person can be that they wish to open their wedding with a soundtrack about a (literal) missile attack on a city more than one thousand miles away.

 Much like Hamasniks foist AK-47s into the hands of toddlers on public stages in Gaza, Tadhg’s wedding, apparently, will get started with an orgy.
 Not of that kind, maybe, but of hate: